Home » Water Softening » Water Softener Guides » Citric Acid Water Softener Guide: How Do They Work?

 What Is a Citric Acid Water Softener?

-A citric acid water softener is a salt-free solution for treating hard water to remove excessive mineral deposits on your surfaces, dishes, appliances, and pipes.
+A citric acid water softener is a salt-free solution for treating hard water.
+It works by altering the behavior of minerals like calcium and magnesium.

 Citric acid water softener

-Citric acid water softeners work by slowly releasing small amounts of citric acid into your water supply.
-It binds to the mineral ions and flushes them away, avoiding the harmful buildup.
+Citric acid water softeners slowly release small amounts of citric acid into your water supply.
+This binds to the mineral ions responsible for hardness and prevents them from sticking to surfaces, reducing the risk of scale buildups and preventing excessive mineral deposits in your appliances and pipes.

 When a citric acid cartridge is depleted, you swap out the easy-to-replace cartridge and continue using your water as normal.
-Some systems are designed to go six months on one cartridge.
+Some systems are designed to last six months on one cartridge.
+Most citric acid water softeners don’t have indicator lights that tell you when the cartridges need to be replaced.
+So, you should replace the cartridge within the timeframe the manufacturer recommends.

 Pros & Cons of Citric Acid Water Conditioner